-As to the criteria concerning the type of procedure, the awarding authorities can adopt the negotiated procedure or the competitive dialogue, when:
+The awarding authorities can adopt the negotiated procedure or the competitive dialogue, when:

-On the other hand, the awarding authorities may adopt the partnership for innovation when they intend to carry out research activities and the development of innovative goods, services or works, irrespective of their nature and areas of activity, according to their subsequent acquisition, provided that they correspond to the levels of performance and prices previously agreed between it and the participants in the partnership.
+The awarding authorities may adopt the partnership for innovation when they intend to carry out research activities and the development of innovative goods, services or works, irrespective of their nature and areas of activity, according to their subsequent acquisition, provided that they correspond to the levels of performance and prices previously agreed between it and the participants in the partnership.